algorinfo/chrome_crawler/README.md

   - Uses axios to get an image encoded as base64
   - Query Params: url

+- POST /v4/axios
+  - 200 if everything ok
+  - body
+    - url: string
+    - ts: number (in secs)
+    - screenshot: bool
+    - autoscroll: bool
+    - headers: any (A map which will used as headers for axios)

 ### Playstore endpoints

 - GET /v1/playstore/:appid